 Our friendly team is just a call or an email away so please contact us to discuss any route or travel-related issues.
 You will normally be able to talk immediately to someone who has first-hand knowledge of the route you are interested in.

-Simon is an Oxford alumnus and for many years a Chartered Surveyor in private practice before he saw the light.
+Simon is an Oxford alumnus and was for many years a Chartered Surveyor in private practice before he saw the light.
 He started On Foot Holidays in 2004 and hasn't needed a regular holiday since.
 Simon is Director of the company, and relishes getting away from his management responsibilities occasionally to go out testing new routes.
-A family man with wife, grown children and even grandchildren he is kept in check by Max, a two-year old Jack Russell who is a regular visitor to the On Foot office.
+A family man with wife, grown children and even grandchildren, he is kept in check by Max, a Jack Russell who is a regular visitor to the On Foot office.
 He has recently taken up baking, and the staff are becoming expert at providing encouraging feedback each time he tries a new recipe.

 Mary has been in the travel industry under many guises all her working life, joining On Foot Holidays in 2006.
 She looks after almost half the routes in the On Foot stable, including those in Greece, Portugal and Turkey, as well as much of our Italian and Spanish portfolios.
 Three massive sons keep her on her toes, in need of regular employment and on the touch line of many rugby pitches in the south of England.
 Often seen out and about with Harold (the best Jack Russell) who curiously, as fate would have it, hates walking.

 What does one do with a degree in English but work in the travel industry?
-Well, via 25 years as an arts administrator in London, Cheltenham and Salisbury… Debbie still keeps her hand in at arts events locally, but loves exploring further afield on foot (of course), particularly with her son.
-Bucking the On Foot canine trend, she has Klaus-the-cat – inherited from emigrated daughter.
-Debbie is responsible for many of our routes, with a particular interest in Central Europe and Northern Spain.
+Well, via 25 years as an arts administrator in London, Cheltenham and Salisbury, Debbie still keeps her hand in at arts events locally, but loves exploring further afield on foot (of course), particularly with her son.
+Debbie is responsible for many of our routes, with a particular interest in France, central Europe and northern Spain.

 Liz looks after the books at On Foot and is a keen walker and traveller, having attempted on several occasions to see the Northern Lights (wags suggest that the most recent was on a trip to New Zealand).
 She volunteers at Salisbury District Hospital, where she is known as The Sweet Lady - she's the port of call for anyone wanting to buy sweets to make their hospital stay more palatable.
 She's also an excellent cake-maker.

-Harriet, like the rest of the team is an ‘all rounder’ and helps out with a few of our routes overseas, as well as two of our English routes.
+Harriet, like the rest of the team is an 'all rounder' and looks after a few of our routes in eastern Europe, as well as two of our English routes.
 She spends much of her free time exploring the mountains of north Wales and she hopes one day to complete the long trek of the South West Coast Path, preferably with her two dogs (sounds familiar?).
-When she’s not scrambling up mountains, she’s working on her Open University course in English.
+When she's not scrambling up mountains, she's working on her Open University course in English.

-Patrick is even younger than Harriet, and was On Foot's first male employee (disregarding the boss) - not before time, the girls say - and Understands Modern Technology, and is becoming expert at developing our bookings systems.
+Patrick, being the youngest member of the team, Understands Modern Technology, and is becoming expert at developing our bookings systems.
 He manages the distribution of Walkers' Packs, and helps out with a multitude of other tasks.
 His degree in Fine Art has yet to be fully used here, but it will be.
-A keen interest in photography, wildlife and nature will be a good start; less so his wide knowledge of Chinese business practice and culture - but then who knows?
+A keen interest in photography, wildlife and nature is certainly helpful; less so his wide knowledge of Chinese business practice and culture - but then who knows?

-Fiona is happy in her work at On Foot - there will be humming in the corner when she is allowed to make maps and GPS tracks for clients, cleaning up the, ahem, wanderings that the staff have made in their pioneering excursions.
+Fiona is happy in her work at On Foot - there will be humming in the corner as she makes maps and GPS tracks for clients, cleaning up the, ahem, wanderings that the staff have made in their pioneering excursions.
 Her career to date has been chequered and ranges from teaching the bewildered elderly how not to be frightened of computers and the bewildered young the joys of not eating play-doh.
 She has no pets, but two grown up daughters and a best beloved.

-Heather joined the team in 2017, dedicated to marketing and communications.
-She grew up in the city of Salisbury, and after brief forays "over the border" to work in New York and London, returned to the town to a firm of property consultants, and then an international church music charity.
+Heather joined the team in 2017 to look after marketing and communications.
+She grew up in our home city of Salisbury, and after brief forays 'over the border' to work in New York and London, returned to work for a firm of property consultants and then a church music charity.
 Heather also did some work briefly for On Foot Holidays in its very early days, so it's a happy homecoming!
 Her interests are walking (phew....), and music-making - particularly choral singing.
 She doesn't have a dog.

 John was for many years an electronics engineer working in the electronic payments industry.
-He has held a lifelong interest in the outdoors, especially mountain walking, alpine mountaineering and cycling.
-He holds a Mountain Leadership award.
-He has now changed his career to work at On Foot Holidays, where he works in the bookings team, as well as creating Walkers' Packs and keeping our data generally in order.
-John lives in Salisbury with his wife and has four daughters.
+He has held a lifelong interest in the outdoors, especially mountain walking, alpine mountaineering and cycling, and he holds a Mountain Leadership award.
+John has now changed his career to work at On Foot Holidays, where he works in the bookings team, as well as creating Walkers' Packs and keeping our data generally in order.
+John lives in Salisbury with his wife, and has four daughters.